 Students may work up to 40 hours per week for a maximum of 320 hours during the summer.
 Mentors and students may apply for 200 new or additional hours during the academic year as the program budget permits.

 Students may work up to 20 hours per week for a maximum of 200 hours during the school year.
 Adjustments to the schedule will be at the discretion of the lab director/mentor.

-Students selected to work in stipend positions will be paid $10.50 per hour for up to 40 hours per week for eight weeks.
-All DMU applicants will compete for an additional $2,000 tuition credit which will be awarded to two full-time students in the 2014-2015 academic year.
+Students selected to work in stipend positions will be paid $11 per hour for up to 40 hours per week for eight weeks.

 During the Mentored Student Research Program, students may not be enrolled concurrently in the MBS or MSA programs.
 A student may be employed as a TA as well as a student researcher; however, the total number of hours cannot go beyond 40 hours per week.
 The one exception with being employed in two campus positions is an exercise instructor.
 Being employed both as a student researcher and exercise instructor is not allowed.